Jagadguru Shri Kripalu Ji Maharaj - A Short Biography

 experience of God, and who brings about a spiritual revolution in the world.

-Amongst All Jagadgurus
+Among All Jagadgurus

 Upon listening to Shri Maharaj Ji’s unique and authoritative knowledge of all scriptures,

-along with his astonishing reconciliation of the philosophies of the four previous
+along with his astonishing reconciliation of the philosophies of the four

 Jagadgurus, the scholars of Kashi Vidvat Parishat were left with no option but to

-accept Shri Maharaj Ji as Jagadguruttam, supreme amongst all Jagadgurus.
+accept Shri Maharaj Ji as Jagadguruttam, 'Supreme amongst all Jagadgurus'.

-of Divine Love.
+of Divine Love and Bliss

 So impressed were they by his divine presence, and seeing the nectar of divine love